xl2021/Who-are-you/README.md

  *denotes that the species has appeared in all frames for top-N.

 From the table above we can find that even though the accuracy for a single image is less than 0.50 (approximately 0.40), the total reliability is very high given plenty of images belonging to the same species.

-Consequently, the species that this model predicts is cat.
+In conclusion, the species that this model predicts is cat.

 You can find the prediction for every frame [here](https://github.com/xl2021/Who-are-you/blob/main/demo/demo.mp4).